Our Trustees

 After being appointed Assistant Chaplain at Selwyn College, Paul served a curacy at St Stephen, Chatham and an incumbency at St Augustine, Gillingham, before becoming Personal Chaplain to the Bishop of Rochester.
 He moved to Tewkesbury in 2003, where he was Vicar of the Abbey, Area Dean and Honorary Canon of Gloucester Cathedral.
 Paul was appointed Rector of the Sandringham Group of Churches in September 2022.

-As Acting Vice Dean of the Priory, he is closely associated with St John Ambulance, is a Commander of the Order and Secretary to the Pro Fide Committee of Grand Council.
+As Vice Dean of the Priory, he is closely associated with St John Ambulance, is a Commander of the Order and Secretary to the Pro Fide Committee of Grand Council.

 Paul is a published author, and is married to Catherine, who is also a priest.
 They have two adult children, Alice and Harry.